 With many partners, we built a robust national monument campaign.
 The effort was controversial with some Idaho interests (this is a very red state), but few could quarrel with the fact that we’d tried mightily to get it done with Simpson first.
 A monument could get it done.

-In September 2014, at a 50th anniversary dinner for the Wilderness Act in Washington, DC, we set up a meeting between Obama’s senior advisor John Podesta and Rep. Mike Simpson.
-Here Simpson learned how serious–and likely–the monument effort was.
+In September 2014, at a 50th anniversary dinner for the Wilderness Act in Washington, D.C., we set up a meeting between Obama’s senior advisor John Podesta and Rep. Mike Simpson.
+Here Simpson learned how serious—and likely—the monument effort was.
 He then asked for six months to try to pass his bill once more.
 The assumption was that if he failed again in the new Congress, he could stand down on the monument.

 As the new Congress opened in the winter of 2015, a number of interests who’d opposed Simpson’s wilderness bill–but who liked the prospect of a less certain Obama initiative even less–started getting involved.
 One of those was Sen. Risch.